robert72127/alicedbv2/README.md

    CROSS JOIN Projects

-	 // this is filter
-   WHERE Employees.Department = 'IT' AND Projects.Project_Name = 'AI Development';

  It takes two tables as ingerses and produce X product it needs to store two Tables and it doesn't need to know their fields

- It combines tuples from two tables, only passing those that appeard in both we first process first, inserted it into table and written it into out_cache, then processed second one, also write it into table and then update result in out_cache if needed
+it matches every tuple with every other

 count will be multiplied of first and second

+###### Distinct

+This node output only single outtuple for given in tuple, its responsible for keeping track on when tuple count becomes positive/negative

 ###### Join

  SELECT Employees.Name, Departments.Dept_Name